gkz/LiveScript/README.md

 - Added implicit `switch` after `->` or `~>` when they are followed by case tokens (either `case` or `|`).
 Rationale: reduces typing and increases beauty in a common situation for using a switch, with no increase in ambiguity.
 - Added list concat operator, `+++`.
 Eg. `xs +++ ys` is `xs.concat(ys)`.
 Rationale: less typing, more beautiful, inspired by the ++ function in Haskell (had to use 3 pluses in order to avoid ambiguity with increment operator.)
 - Added cons operator, `&`.
 It sticks the first item to the start of the second item (a list, or not, making a list).
 Eg. `x & ys` is `[x].concat(ys)`.
 Rationale: less typing, beauty, inspired by Haskell's `:` function.
+- `^` is now an alias to `**`, the power operator.
+Rationale: it was available, and is used in other languages.
+- Power precedence is now proper, and the power operator has precedence over multiplication and division.
+Eg. 2*4^2 == 32, not 64 as in Coco.
+Rationale: math should work properly.